-Chinese or Mandarin Language?
+Chinese or Mandarin

 Although the most widely heard foreign language in everyday life is English, it still ranks second in popularity after Chinese.

-People sometimes use the term “Chinese” as if it were a single language, but in fact, it is divided into several related groups, with Mandarin being the most widely used.
+People sometimes use the term “Chinese” as if it were a single language, but in fact, there are several related language groups, with Mandarin being the most widely used.
 It is the official language of the People’s Republic of China, the Republic of China (Taiwan) as well as one of the 4 official languages of Singapore.